manuelmoracartagena/alzheimer-mri/README.md

 ---

 ## 🤝 Acknowledgements
 This project was developed as part of the Master's in Artificial Intelligence and Big Data Analytics.
-Special thanks to the ADNI for making their dataset available for scientific progress.
+Special thanks to the ADNI for making their dataset available for scientific purposes.

 ## 📝 License